Anchorage Kid's TV Shows

 After saying "Romper stomper, bomper, boo, tell me, tell me, tell me do.
 Magic Mirror, tell me today, did all my friends have fun at play?" the TV control room would go to a film that looked like a kaleidoscope.

-While that film was being shown, the teacher would switch to the mirror she could “see thu”.
+While that film was being shown, the teacher would switch to the mirror she could “see through”.

 After the show, Miss Neilia and the crew had a good laugh.

-Check out these fun “Anchorage Romper Room Memories” right now
+Take a look at these fun “Anchorage Romper Room Memories” and enjoy.

 From our look at some of Anchorage’s Oldest Buildings and businesses which included Kimball’s Dry Goods store.